ZaWarud0/OwO/README.md

 # OwO

 OwO what's this!?

-*seriously, what the fuck is this?*
+*seriously, what is this, please help, i don't know what's going on with my notifications and labels.*